intel/pcm/grafana/README.md

 Installation on target system to be analyzed:
 1. Build: `make pcm-sensor-server.x`
-2. As root start pcm-sensor-server-realtime.sh script: `sudo sh pcm-sensor-server-realtime.sh`
+2. As root start pcm-sensor-server.x: `sudo ./pcm-sensor-server.x`

 Installation of the grafana front-end (can be on any *host* system with connectivity to the target system):